microsoft/FluidFramework/docs/content/docs/bundlers.md

 Framework and bundlers.

 ## Known Errors with Webpack 5
-The Fluid Framework uses some node.js core modules that do not exist in the browser. webpack 4 and below used to include polyfills for node.js core modules by default.
-This is no longer the case in webpack 5 and beyond, so these modules must be added to your project and webpack 5 config.
+The Fluid Framework uses some node.js core modules that do not exist in the browser.
+Webpack 4 and below used to include polyfills for node.js core modules by default.
+This is no longer the case in Webpack 5 and beyond, so these modules must be added to your project and Webpack 5 config.

 This issue causes bundling any project that uses these libraries to fail.
 We now have to manually install the missing libraries and add the fallback.